paulLeClair/P-Engine/README.md

 - Basic integration with Windows, partial integration with Linux
   - pre-alpha window system integration and input handling

+## License

+There is no license present until the project matures a little bit more - I retain full ownership for now.

 ## Build Instructions

 This project uses CMake 3.15+.
 It should build and run on Windows, and it should build (but not run) on Linux.